mmiglioranza22/tierlist-maker-clone/README.md

 # [INTERACTIVE Doubly Linked Lists with FUN examples!](https://tierlist-maker-clone.vercel.app/)

-[Update 09/07/22]: I will be adding `insertBefore` method so there is no need for indexes to be used for `insert` operations.

 A basic tierlist-maker "clone" with vanilla JS and pure HTML/CSS. **No frameworks.**
 And lots of Naruto characters.